warathepj/js-sorting-algorithms/README.md

 ## How It Works

 - Each array element is represented by a vertical bar
-- Bar height corresponds to the element's value- Red bars indicate elements being compared
+- Bar height corresponds to the element's value
+- Red bars indicate elements being compared
-- Green bars represent the default state- The status message shows current operation details
+- Green bars represent the default state
+- The status message shows current operation details

 ## Sorting Algorithms Implemented